dojo/docs/developer/design/builder.rst

   ~/dev/dtk/util/buildscripts> node.js ../../dojo/dojo.js load=build --help

 Rhino may also be used.
-Owing the the requisite Java noise, its command is more complicated:
+Owing to the requisite Java noise, its command is more complicated:

 .. code-block :: text

   ~/dev/dtk/util/buildscripts> java -Xms256m -Xmx256m -cp ../shrinksafe/js.jar:../closureCompiler/compiler.jar:../shrinksafe/shrinksafe.jar org.mozilla.javascript.tools.shell.Main  ../../dojo/dojo.js baseUrl=../../dojo" --help

 In order to ease this pain, util/buildscripts/ includes a batch program for Windows and a shell script for non-Windows environments.
-For the shell script, simply issue the command
+For the shell script, issue the command

 .. code-block :: text